Sociology

 Sociology is the study of society, human social behaviour and its origins, development, organisations, and institutions.
 A goal for many sociologists is to conduct research which may be applied directly to social policy and welfare to address a problem within society, for example poverty.

 Studying Sociology will allow you to develop an understanding of how the world in which we live can influence our experiences of it.
-This course encourages you to question society and the world around you providing you with the opportunity to develop a range of transferable skills and a level of understanding of central aspects of sociological thought and methods.
+This course encourages you to question society and the world around you, providing you with the opportunity to develop a range of transferable skills and a level of understanding of central aspects of sociological thought and methods.
 You will investigate various aspects of our social world in an attempt to look beyond common sense perceptions and uncover the ‘true’ nature of our society and the reasons why it is the way it is.

 What does the course lead to?